 Some places in this world are so magical that their beauty cannot be described in words… Savissivik, a small Inuit village with less than a hundred inhabitants, is one such place.
 Rightly considered to be the biggest iceberg graveyard in Greenland, it is a stunning sight to behold.
-During your Zodiac outing, you will sail between these icy giants that have become stranded in the shallows.
+During your Zodiac® outing, you will sail between these icy giants.
 Once on land, you can hike to a viewpoint from which to enjoy breathtaking views over these icebergs, which come in an incredibly diverse range of shapes and colors.
 Photographers will love it.
 Savissivik Bay attracts many bears and is also known for having been the home of one of the world’s biggest meteorites, but the latter has now been moved to a museum in New York.

 On Baffin Island, located in northern Canada at the mouth of the famous Northwest Passage, there is a small Inuit settlement at the very bounds of infinity.
 To get there, cross the Arctic Circle, the imaginary line that separates man from lands of mystery and wonder.
 It’s not so much the way of life that sets Pond Inlet’s inhabitants apart, so much as the setting.
 Snow-capped mountains, fjords and glaciers combine in a dazzling natural environment that fills space and expands time.
 Some discoveries change you forever: this is one of them.